anagha-microsoft/ncr-mlops-hol/lab-guide/05a-DataScientistTrials-1.md

 # Module 5a - The base experiment (without AML)

 ## About
-This lab guide section covers review of a model training experiment - in one of the notebooks uploaded in the previous section.
-The notebook details an entire experiment (model training).
+This module covers an entire model training experiment (model training) - in one of the notebooks uploaded in the previous section.
 The code is from my data scientist contact - Michael Kareev - formerly a customer contact<br>

 ## 1.0.
 About the dataset, framingham.csv
 The dataset is framingham.csv, you downloaded it in section 2;  Its a popular Kaggle open dataset.<br>